heropotato/LeetCode/src/README.md

 * `TreeNode`: defined for binary tree usage.

 ### Naming references
-Each class is called a name, standing for easy-to-find, which is exactly same against names on [LeetCode Online Judgement][onlineJudgement].
+Each class is called a name, standing for easy-to-find, which is exactly same against names on [LeetCode Online Judge][].

 ### Question table